| Search This Site

 When looking to purchase, some of the best external hard drive brands include…

 With sizes now up to 1.5 TB (1500GB), you can really start saving your data long term without having to worry about running out of room.
-By the way, 1.5TB will let you store around 250,000 or so MP3’s.
+By the way, 1.5TB will let you store around 250,000 or so MP3s.
 My personal favorite is Seagate.
-I have been using a Seagate FreeAgent Go drive for almost a year now.
-It doesn’t need an external power source and plugs right into any USB drive.
+I have been using a Seagate FreeAgent Go drive for several years now.
+It doesn't need an external power source and plugs right into any USB drive.
 I use it to carry software I am working on, music, and applications.
 Seagate also has great warranties on their products.
 Before you buy an external hard drive you may want to look into building your own.
 All it takes is an enclosure and a hard drive.
 You only need to make sure that your hard drive and enclosure match up for size and connection type (IDE or SATA) and you have yourself an external hard drive.
 Thermaltake has even come up with a hard drive station for your desktop computer.
 You can simply plug in your hard drive, do what you need, pull it out and put a different one in.
-Great if you have a lot of old drives that aren’t being used.
+Great if you have a lot of old drives that aren't being used.
 My Recommendations

 More Information If you want more technical information on hard drives, check out How a Hard Drive Works.